 What is your leadership structure?

 We are also led by a group of Deacons & their wives.
 Our Deacon teams function as men (with the help of their wives as appropriate) to meet the needs in our congregation where the family structure has broken down.
 In a sense, they are "standing in the gap" to help people get back on their feet after a crisis or trial.
 Our first line of care ministry happens through our groups.
+Currently our deacon team is made up of four men and three women.

 How do I get to know your church better?